Kathryn Drysdale: Early life

 Born to a black father and a white mother, Drysdale was adopted when she was a week old.
-She was bullied as a child.
 She trained at the Central School of Speech and Drama.

 Career

 From 2001 to 2009, Drysdale starred as Louise Brooks in the BBC sitcom Two Pints of Lager and a Packet of Crisps for eight out of nine series of the show.
 She made her film debut in Mira Nair's 2004 feature adaptation of William Thackeray's Vanity Fair as heiress Rhoda Swartz.
 In 2006, she played Lizzie in the British-Australian Channel 5 and Network Ten drama Tripping Over and Bliss in the Doctor Who series 2 episode "Love & Monsters".
 The following year, she played Taylor the Chav in the comedy film St Trinian's.

 Also in 2006, Drysdale appeared in Catch at the Royal Court Theatre and in 2008 made her Royal Shakespeare Company debut in A Midsummer Night's Dream and Love's Labour's Lost.
 In 2009, she appeared in Suddenlossofdignity.com at the Bush Theatre and on tour.

 Drysdale joined the main cast of the ITV sitcom Benidorm for its fourth series as Natalie Jones.
 She played Brownwell in an episode of William Boyd's four-part drama Any Human Heart on Channel 4.
 In 2012, Drysdale appeared in The Recruiting Officer at the Donmar Warehouse.